Why depression makes everything feel pointless

 Why does effort not seem to help?

 The reward system in the brain is part of what depression affects.
-This means that effort does not produce the normal return of satisfaction or energy that would reinforce doing more.
+Effort stops producing the normal return of satisfaction or energy that would reinforce doing more.
 That is why behavioural approaches to depression work gradually rather than immediately.
 The system needs consistent small inputs before it begins to respond normally again.

 Will I feel like this permanently?

-No. Depression is not a permanent state, even though it can feel like one.
+No. Depression is not a permanent state, even though it often feels like one.
 The research on recovery from depression is consistently positive, particularly when appropriate support is in place.
 The belief that nothing will change is a symptom of depression, not a reliable prediction.